RESEARCH ASSISTANT OPPORTUNITIES!

 If you are interested in an undergraduate research assistant position, please email me.
 An application is not required, but your CV is preferred.

-Dr. Wu has more than 100 refereed publications, including more than 60 journal publications.
-He has presented his research findings more than 100 times at national and international conferences, and invited speaker events.
-Dr. Wu’s research interests highlight a strong connection between information technology (IT) and traditional transportation research.
-His research broadly covers four major fields: 1) intelligent transportation systems (e.g., advanced traffic detection technology, sensor data quality control, and computer vision applications), 2) data-driven large-scale transportation system analysis and optimization (e.g., freeway and arterial operations, system, traffic data management, mining, and analysis, and traveler behavior analysis), 3) traffic safety (e.g., accident modeling and analysis), and 4) sustainable transportation planning (e.g., transit, pedestrians, bikes, and climate change).
+His research focuses on a strong connection between information technology (IT) and traditional transportation research.
+His research broadly covers four major fields: 1) intelligent transportation systems (e.g., advanced traffic detection technologies, sensor data quality control, and computer vision applications), 2) data-driven large-scale transportation system analysis and optimization (e.g., freeway and arterial operations, traffic data management and mining, and traveler behavior analysis), 3) traffic safety (e.g., accident modeling, prediction, and analysis), and 4) sustainable transportation planning (e.g., transit, bicycle, and pedestrian planning, as well as climate change impacts.

 RESEARCH INTERESTS